(If you want to see all my book reviews for 2nd graders, visit this page.)

 These are very predictable but so many kids ADORE these chapter books – they are some of the most checked out books at our library.
 They’re about two human girls who are trusted to help the magical fairies search for something Jack Frost’s goblins stole.

-Amelia Bedelia Chapter Book #2: Amelia Bedelia Unleashed by Herman Parish, illustrated by Lynne Avril
+Amelia Bedelia Means Business by Herman Parish, illustrated by Lynne Avril

 I’ve been enjoying these updated Amelia chapter books by the original author’s son.
-In this story, Amelia searches for the perfect puppy.
-Great for 2nd graders (second graders) who love pets and goofy humor.
+In this story, Amelia tries to make money for a new bike.
+Great for 2nd graders (second graders) who love goofy humor and wordplay.